jordiqui/SirioC/README.md

 cmake --build . -j
 ```

+The default configuration targets SSE4.1+POPCNT so the resulting binary runs on
-If you know the target machines support AVX2 and BMI2, you can enable the
+Ivy Bridge-era hardware without additional flags.
+If you know the target
+machines support AVX2 and BMI2, you can enable the optimized build with
-optimized build with `-DENABLE_AVX2=ON` when configuring CMake.
-Additional
+`-DENABLE_AVX2=ON` when configuring CMake.
+Additional flags are available to
-flags are available to squeeze more performance out of modern CPUs:
+squeeze more performance out of modern CPUs:

 * `-DENABLE_NATIVE=ON` adds `-march=native` when supported, letting the compiler
   use every instruction available on the build host.
 * `-DENABLE_VNNI=ON` enables AVX-512 VNNI (on compilers/CPUs that support it).
 * `-DENABLE_SSSE3=ON` emits SSSE3 instructions on capable CPUs.
-* `-DENABLE_SSE41_POPCNT=ON` emits SSE4.1 and POPCNT instructions, matching an
+* `-DENABLE_SSE41_POPCNT=ON` (enabled by default) emits SSE4.1 and POPCNT
-  Ivy Bridge-era baseline.
+  instructions, matching an Ivy Bridge-era baseline.

 ### Linux